 In March 1959, Von Freeman appeared on an all-instrumental session for Vee-Jay, the very last in a long run of studio outings under the leadership of Al Smith; unfortunately nothing from it has ever been released.
 During the late 1950s and much of the 1960s, he was on the road backing blues singers or participating in R&B revues.
 He reestablished himself as a full-time jazz musician in 1969 and made his breakthrough recording as a leader when he cut an LP for Atlantic in 1972.
 LPs followed for such labels as Nessa and Daybreak.
 In the early 1980s he recorded with his tenor-playing son Chico Freeman on LPs for Columbia and India Navigation.
 Von Freeman died of heart failure in Chicago on August 11, 2012.

-We know very little about Deacon Leroy Shinault.
+We know hardly a thing about Deacon Leroy Shinault.
 According to the Social Security Death Index, he was born on February 7, 1902, and his Social Security card was issued in Tennessee.
-By the time that portions of his sermon were recorded in 1957, he must have been a well-established preacher in Chicago.
+He was said to be from Memphis, and to have once been a blues singer, working with Robert Wilkins.
+By the time that portions of his sermon were recorded in 1957, he must have been a well-established preacher on the South Side of Chicago.
 Deacon Shinault died in Chicago in March 1970.

 Deacon Leroy Shinault (voc); congregation (voc).